duckdb/duckdb-web/docs/api/cli.md

 To see additional command line options to use when starting the CLI, use the command `duckdb -help`.

+> DuckDB has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md).
+If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr duckdb`.

 Frequently-used configurations can be stored in the file `~/.duckdbrc`.
 See the [Configuring the CLI](#configuring-the-cli) below for further information on these options.

 By default, the CLI will open a temporary in-memory database.
 To open or create a persistent database, simply include a path as a command line argument like `duckdb path/to/my_database.duckdb`.
 This path can point to an existing database or to a file that does not yet exist and DuckDB will open or create a database at that location as needed.
 The file may have any arbitrary extension, but `.db` or `.duckdb` are two common choices.
 You will see a prompt like the below, with a `D` on the final line.